Hayley Ladd

-Hayley Elizabeth Ladd (/cy/; born 6 October 1993) is a professional footballer who plays as a defender or midfielder for Women's Super League club Everton.
-Born in England, she has been capped internationally for Wales, where she derives her connection through her father who is from Haverfordwest in Pembrokeshire.
+Hayley Elizabeth Ladd (/cy/; born 6 October 1993) is a professional footballer who plays as a defender or midfielder for Women's Super League club Crystal Palace.
+Born in England, she plays for the Wales national team.

-She has previously played in England for Arsenal, Coventry City, Bristol Academy/City, Birmingham City and Manchester United as well as a short spell in Finland with Kokkola F10.
+She has previously played in England for Arsenal, Coventry City, Bristol Academy/City, Birmingham City, Manchester United and Everton, as well as a short spell in Finland with Kokkola F10.

 Club career

 Early career

 Formerly a youth at St Albans City, Ladd also trained with Arsenal's development academy having joined when she was 9 years old.
 In June 2012, Ladd joined Naisten Liiga club Kokkola Futis 10 on a four-month loan having struggled to break into the Arsenal team.
 The move was arranged by the Finnish coach of the Welsh national team, Jarmo Matikainen.
 It timed well with the break between the end of her A Level studies and the beginning of her degree course.